 PIN IT!

 Monica Matthews is the author of How to Win College Scholarships.
 She helped her own son win over $100,000 in college scholarships and now shares her expertise with other parents and their students.
-She truly has “been there, done that” in regards to helping parents and students navigate the scholarship process.
+She truly has “been there, done that” in regard to helping parents and students navigate the scholarship process.

-Monica’s scholarship tips have been featured on many prominent websites and she has been dubbed the “Go-To” expert on college scholarships.
+Monica’s scholarship tips have been featured on many prominent websites, and she has been dubbed the “Go-To” expert on college scholarships.

 Thank you for creating this website.
 Your tips and valuable website has helped our family navigate the world of scholarships.